egruel/drupal8-graphql-server/README.md

 }
 ```

-## installed module and Drupal 8 configuration
+## installed modules and Drupal 8 configuration

 ### modules
 composer require drupal/graphQL
 composer require drupal/pathauto

+Enable all graphQL modules, except the mutations ones, unless you know what you are doing

 ### configuration

+Create some taxonomy termes

 sites/default/service.yml :